Saint Peter: Simon Magus

-Eusebius of Caesarea (260/265–339/340) relates that when Peter confronts Simon Magus at Judea (mentioned in Acts 8), Simon Magus flees to Rome, where the Romans began to regard him as a god.
+Eusebius of Caesarea (260/265 – 339/340) relates that when Peter confronts Simon Magus at Judea (mentioned in Acts 8), Simon Magus flees to Rome, where the Romans began to regard him as a god.
 According to Eusebius, his luck did not last long, since God sent Peter to Rome, and Simon was quenched and immediately destroyed.

 According to Jerome (327–420): "Peter went to Rome in the second year of Claudius to overthrow Simon Magus, and held the sacerdotal chair there for twenty-five years until the last, that is the fourteenth, year of Nero."

 An apocryphal work, the Actus Vercellenses (7th century), a Latin text preserved in only one manuscript copy published widely in translation under the title Acts of Peter, sets Peter's confrontation with Simon Magus in Rome.

 Death and burial

 Crucifixion at Rome

-In the epilogue of the Gospel of John, Jesus hints at the death by which Peter would glorify God, saying: "when you are old you will stretch out your hands, and another will dress you and carry you where you do not want to go."
+In the epilogue of the Gospel of John, Jesus is presented as hinting at Peter's death: "But when you grow old, you will stretch out your hands, and someone else will fasten a belt around you and take you where you do not wish to go."
 This is interpreted by some as a reference to Peter's crucifixion.
-Theologians Donald Fay Robinson and Warren M. Smaltz have suggested that the incident in Acts 12:1–17, where Peter is "released by an angel" and goes to "another place", really represents an idealized account of his death, which may have occurred in a Jerusalem prison as early as AD 44.
+Unitarian theologian Donald Fay Robinson has suggested that the incident in Acts 12:1–17, where Peter is "released by an angel" and goes to "another place", really represents an idealised account of his death, which may have occurred in a Jerusalem prison as early as AD 44.

 Early Church tradition says that Peter died by crucifixion (with arms outstretched) at the time of the Great Fire of Rome in the year 64.
-This probably took place three months after the disastrous fire that destroyed Rome for which the emperor (Nero) wished to blame the Christians.
+This probably took place three months after the disastrous fire that destroyed Rome for which the emperor Nero wished to blame the Christians.
 This "dies imperii" (regnal day anniversary) was an important one, exactly ten years after Nero ascended to the throne, and it was "as usual" accompanied by much bloodshed.
 Traditionally, Roman authorities sentenced him to death by crucifixion at Vatican Hill.
-In accordance with the apocryphal Acts of Peter, he was crucified head down.
-Tradition also locates his burial place where the Basilica of Saint Peter was later built, directly beneath the Basilica's high altar.
+According to the apocryphal Acts of Peter, he was crucified head down.
+Tradition locates his burial place where the Basilica of Saint Peter was later built, directly beneath the Basilica's high altar.